News

 Athletic Leaders and Sports Coach Prisoners to Success

 Victoria Jones is just five feet three inches, but don’t let her diminutive stature fool you — she’s strong enough to take on an entire team of prisoners, and that’s exactly what she does several times a week.
-Jones is the coach of Sinclair Community College women’s basketball team in Ohio.
-The college offers classes in seven of
+Jones is the coach of the Sinclair Community College women’s basketball team in Ohio.
+The college offers classes in seven

 Read More »